-Student Equity is an initiative that resurfaced as a result of the Completion Agenda focusing in providing academic resources in the area of access, retention, basic skills, completion, and transfer.
-A more recent equity topic focuses on nontraditional students and non-academic variables that students face, which may conflict with academic responsibility.
-According to Inquiries Journal, nontraditional students are more likely to leave school due competing responsibilities outside of academics including work, parenting, caregiving, etc. Due to the lack of support from their home or institution, nontraditional students are less likely to complete their academic goals.
-Addressing the non-academic challenges with resource connection, referrals, and case management can positively impact retention and student success.
-The Student Ally Center was created with the vision to address the non-academic challenges for disproportionately impacted students and modeled after success centers in other institutions such as the Dream Success Center at California State University, Long Beach and the Equity Center at Mt.
+Student Equity is a topic that resurfaced as a result of the Completion Agenda focusing in providing academic resources in the area of access, retention, and completion.
+A recent topic focuses on nontraditional students and non-academic variables that students face, which may conflict with academic responsibility.
+According to Inquiries Journal, nontraditional students are more likely to leave school due competing responsibilities outside of academics including work, parenting, caregiving, etc. Due to the lack of support from their home institution, nontraditional students are less likely to complete their academic goals.
+Addressing the non-academic challenges by resource connection and referrals can positively impact retention and student success.
+The Student Ally Center was created with the vision to address the non-academic challenges of disproportionately impacted students and modeled after success centers in other institutions such as the Dream Success Center at California State University, Long Beach and the Arise, Aspire, Dream and Reach programs at Mt.
 San Antonio College.